Ivan-267/GDRLSimpleEnvTutorial/README.md

 # We use this when reseting the robot to its initial transform
 @onready var initial_transform := transform

-# Requested movement is set by AIController
+# Requested movement (and jump, if enabled) is set by AIController
 # based on the action produced by the model
 var requested_movement: Vector2
 var requested_jump: bool